 At 31 December

-2021 2020
+2022

 Note RMB RMB

-Receivables arising from sale and

-leaseback arrangements 26 79,647,664 39,613,289
+Receivables arising from sale and leaseback arrangements 25(b) 110,583,547 79,647,664

-These lease receivables were pledged to financial institutions, which were independent third parties, at 31 December 2021 and 2020 to secure the Group's certain other borrowings which was subsequently measured at amortised cost using the effective interest method with an effective interest rate of approximately 12.55% (2020: 11.51%) per annum.
+These lease receivables were pledged to financial institutions, which were independent third parties, at 31 December 2022 and 2021 to secure the Group's certain other borrowings which was subsequently measured at amortised cost using the effective interest method with an effective interest rate of approximately 11.64% (2021: 12.55%) per annum.
 The Group has reserved significant risks and rewards of these lease receivables and continued to recognise the full carrying amount of these pledged lease receivables.

-35. RELATED PARTY DISCLOSURES
+34. RELATED PARTY DISCLOSURES

-(a) Related party transactions
+Related party transactions